 The immobilizer indicator lamp lights up or flashes red - Status or error message for immobilizer/alarm system.
-Z- The oil pressure warning lamp lights up red - Engine oil pressure is too low.
+The oil pressure warning lamp lights up red - Engine oil pressure is too low.

-29.2 Yellow symbols
+29.2 Yellow and orange symbols

-Yellow symbols indicate a malfunction that requires prompt intervention.
-Active driving aids are also represented by yellow symbols.
+Yellow and orange symbols indicate an error condition that requires prompt intervention.
+Active driving aids are also represented by yellow or orange symbols.

-$\triangle$ The general warning lamp lights up yellow - An operating safety (warning) message was detected.
-This is also shown on the matrix display. Ę, The engine warning lamp lights up/flashes yellow - The engine control unit has detected a fault. ((ABS)) The ABS lamp lights up/flashes yellow - ABS is not active.
+The general warning lamp lights up yellow - An operating safety (warning) message was detected.
+This is also shown on the matrix display. Ęэ́ The engine warning lamp lights up/flashes yellow - The engine control unit has detected a fault. ((ABS)) The ABS lamp lights up/flashes yellow - ABS is not active.
 The ABS lamp also lights up when a fault is detected.
 (TC) The TC lamp lights up/flashes yellow - The motorcycle traction control is not enabled or is currently intervening.
 The TC lamp also lights up when an error is detected.
-In addition, the TC lamp flashes if the HHC (optional) is active. (~) The cruise control system lamp lights up yellow - The cruise control system function is switched on, but the speed control is not active.
+In addition, the TC lamp flashes if the HHC (optional) is active. Ĩ) The cruise control system lamp lights up yellow - The cruise control system function is switched on, but the speed control is not active.